 These sheltered lagoons are referred to as nursery areas for Gray whales and their offspring.
 It is also an area well known for “friendly interactions” a behavior in which gray whales initiate close encounters with the “two legged ones” aboard whale watching boats.
 Though entirely up to the whale and never guaranteed, Lopez Mateos is well known for these truly outstanding and intimate wildlife encounters.

 By basing our camp at Lopez Mateos our chances of viewing mother and calf pairs are greatly improved.
-We have been delighted by this new trip location!
 Our accommodations are cozy cabin-style tents with cots, sun showers and camp toilet system with a privacy tent.

 A sunrise hike will be offered before breakfast.
 Our hope is to see Gray Whales in the morning light near our campsite, surface diving and perhaps even spy hopping

 After breakfast we will have a guided motorboat trip into the sheltered water near whale camp to see California Gray Whales, Traveling over 5000 miles from their feeding grounds in Alaska, these remarkable animals will both mate and give birth in the Baja lagoons.

 In the afternoon, we will hike out towards Boca Soledad to view a magnificent sunset across the grand Pacific Ocean.